alcolunga/Heart_Tx_CVS_Model/README.md

 Intro:

 This repository contains a MATLAB code for a mathematical model to analyze RHC deidentified data from patient electronic health records.
-The example code is inspired by a previously published cardiovascular systems-level model (Smith et al., 2004), ignoring the influence of right and left ventricular interaction, as well as omitting the influence of inheritance of blood flowing through the four heart valves.
+The example code ignores the influence of right and left ventricular interaction, and omits the influence of inheritance of blood flowing through the four heart valves.

+To run the model open DriverBasic.m:
+- DriverBasic loads the patient data and runs load_global.m using the data in order to set the nominal parameter              	values and initial conditions of the system.
+- The optimized parameters may be loaded and substituted into the nominal parameter set
+- Using the desired parameter set (nominal vs. nominal w/ opt parameters) solve the ode using dXdT.m
+- Plots the six-panel figure comparing computed pressures and volumes to data.

-.m File Description:
+File Descriptions:

 Patient233.m: This file contains the RHC data for Patient 233